nwutils/nw-splash-screen-example/README.md

 # NW.js Splash Screen Example

+This is a demo of the [NS-Splasher](https://github.com/nwutils/nw-splasher) library.
+Check it out to see its full API.

-Show splash screen until main application loads.
+Demo shows a splash screen until the main application loads.

 ![Animation of splash screen and app loading](splash.gif)